Private health insurance can be broken up into two parts: hospital cover and extras cover.

 - Choose when to be treated

-- Chose a private room
+- Choose a private room (when available)

 - Be treated as a private patient in a public hospital

-- Be treated as a private patient in a private hospital
+- Be treated as a private patient in a private hospital – depending on your cover

 You also have the freedom to choose to be treated under Medicare in a public hospital — you don’t have to use your private health insurance.